icebert04/icebert04.github.io/_posts/2018-2-27-friendly-fishball-date.md

 But it is just me, your daddy, who sometimes expects the moon and stars.
 You can't blame me you know... after all you are my son and I love you so much and I always want you to have the moon and the stars.
 The whole universe if I have to.

 So go ahead and go on friendly fishball dates.
 Date as many girls as want.
 Get to know them.
 Because one day there will come a time that you will meet a person that will make you say....
 "God, I wanna go on a enchanting fishball dates with her for the rest of my life"!

+Your sentimental & idealistic father,

+Francis (a.k.a.
+Daddy)